Skip to Main Content

 1 Source of Content:

-A. Are sources cited or references provided in the source?
-This means parenthetical in-text citations or footnotes are provided, indicating where information and ideas were taken from and an extensive reference list is provided at the end of the source.
-If sources are not cited, stop!
+A. Are sources cited or references provided in the source? (i.e. in-text or footnotes and a reference list or bibliography indicating where information and ideas were taken from).
 A source without references is not a scholarly source.

 B. Is the source an in-depth treatment of its subject (usually several pages long with a lot of detailed information and in-depth analysis)?

-C. Does the source have a thesis or argument or claim it’s trying to prove, or (if it's a report of scientific research) a conclusion drawn from the research?
+C. Does the source have an argument or claim it’s trying to prove, or a conclusion drawn from the research?
 Most scholarly sources have a claim they are trying to prove, or a conclusion drawn from the research.

 D. Does the source incorporate original research?
-Most scholarly sources are a combination of original research and analysis of earlier research, though in some cases they just review or summarize or analyze earlier research.
+Most scholarly sources are a combination of original research and analysis of earlier research, though in some cases they just review, summarise or analyse earlier research.

 2. Information about the publisher of the source: